NPNLong/GIVE-UP/README.md

 ### *Description*
 - GIVE UP! is a SIMPLE game using C++ and SDL 2.0
 - You are a white square, without any weapons or any skills.
-All you need to do is overcome all the obstacles and reach the finish line.
+All you need to do is pass all the obstacles and reach the GOAL.
 And one thing to keep in mind is, DON'T GIVE UP!
-- The game is designed with RETRO-oriented graphics, reminiscent of the legendary arcade games or ARCADE GAMES from the 70s and 80s of the last century.
+- The game is designed with RETRO-oriented graphics, reminiscent of epic ARCADE GAMES from the 70s and 80s of the last century.
 - The music and sound effects in the game are also RETRO-oriented, combined with modern electronic music.

 ![image](https://github.com/NPNLong/GIVE-UP/blob/master/GIVE%20UP!/GIVE%20UP!/Image/Intro/Intro%207.png)